1. State the focus of the session and its relevance to the ASTE membership

 5. Provide a budget for the workshop indicating the amount (if any) each participant will be charged.
 What is the number of people the workshop is intended to serve?
 If there is a cost for attendance, please specify how this money will be used.
 Indicate the material and technological needs for this workshop.
 What are the texts, handouts, videos, etc., required in order to implement this session?

-The workshop is free of cost.
+The workshop is completely free of cost to the participants.
 Each workshop can serve a maximum of 30 participants.
-Presenters will provide all the materials necessary to conduct the workshop.
+Workshop presenters will provide all the materials necessary to conduct the workshop.
+This includes materials to execute the lessons, lesson plans and other hand-outs.